dk1010101/kcexo/README.rst

 ----

 This collection is based on work by many other people.
-Some of the code was directly lifted from Angelos Tsiaras's HOPS package and we are eternally grateful to him for writing this code.
+Some of the code was directly lifted from Angelos Tsiaras's HOPS package (https://github.com/ExoWorldsSpies/hops).
+Angelos is a star and we are eternally grateful to him for writing this code.
 We also used

     * `astropy`
     * `astroplan`